 - Nonalcoholic fatty liver disease

-Other causes of elevated liver enzymes may include:
+Other possible causes of elevated liver enzymes include:

 - Alcoholic hepatitis (severe liver inflammation caused by excessive alcohol consumption)